-This post is written by Kelly Parkinson, my fabulous Design Assistant.
+This post is written by Kelly Parkinson, my former Design Assistant.
 When we left for our vacation to the Amalfi Coast I asked her to write a guest post to show us the updates on the house they recently purchased!
 It needs lots of work, here’s a common dilemma a lot of people wrestle with when planning a renovation.

 During the start of my renovation six years ago, the contractor said “Why don’t you open up the space between the kitchen and dining room?
 When I asked my designer friend Jan Romanuk about that, she said “Why would you do that?
 You’re already further opening up the space between your kitchen and family room.”